j801h/j801h.github.io/positions/neuroscience-research-assistant.md

 <br>

 ### Summary
 My background as a Neuroscience Assistant Researcher at Auburn University provided me with strong research, experimental design, and data analysis skills, which are vital for driving innovation in sustainable and environmentally friendly fields.
 I will apply these skills to develop eco-conscious processes that minimize environmental impact and promote resource conservation.
-Leveraging my research expertise and passion for sustainability, I am well-prepared to contribute to data-driven, green solutions that foster a more sustainable future.
+Leveraging my research expertise and passion for sustainability, I am well-prepared to contribute to data-driven, sustainable solutions.

 ### Role Description
 During my tenure as a Neuroscience Assistant Researcher at the Harrison School of Pharmacy, I had the privilege of working alongside a team of dedicated graduate researchers and professors to study novel therapeutics targeting Alzheimer's and Parkinson's disease.
-My experience in this role provided me with invaluable exposure to cutting-edge research methods and techniques, while contributing to the development of potential treatments for neurodegenerative disorders.
+My experience in this role provided me with invaluable exposure to high-quality research methods and techniques, while contributing to the development of potential treatments for neurodegenerative disorders.
 My primary responsibilities included:

 - Research Support: Assisted graduate researchers and professors in conducting experiments and analyzing data, ensuring the efficient progress of projects and the accuracy of experimental results.